 When it came time to work on our fractions, I began by reviewing using a number line with the students.
 I then passed out the bags, a large piece of white construction paper, and glue (not glue sticks).
 I had students glue down their small craft sticks- one at each end and one in the middle.
 They labeled them as zero, one, and two.
 Then they glued down their yarn to represent the clothesline part.
 While waiting for that to dry, I had students cut out their t-shirts and place them where they think they belonged.
 They had to wait for me to check it before they could glue it down.
 (This was so I could note on my sticky notes who needed to be pulled in small groups later for extra help.)
 I circulated and assisted.
 I also allowed my students who had the different denominators work together if they wished.
 I have never seen so many smiles during a fractions lessons — this hands-on fractions activity actually made learning fun!
 Who would’ve thought it was possible?!

 Many students employed strategies of drawing the fractions to determine their order and if they went on the clothesline before the one or after it.
 Students were also encouraged to think about their placement on the clothesline — was it actually on the clothesline post?
 Was it right in the middle?
 Some fraction t-shirts had to be glued practically on top of one another because of their placement.

 Then after I checked and assisted, I had students explain why they chose that place (gotta have that evidence!).
 If all looked and sounded good, they were all set to glue them down.
 After gluing, they decorated an outdoor scene, such as providing grass, flowers, and a sun.
 They turned out quite nice and it was fun math!

-If you want to download the fraction t-shirts free, just click on the picture below.
-I have provided some blank t-shirts if you would like to create fractions of your own.
+Go ahead and download the fraction T-shirts free — just click on the picture below.
+I have provided some blank t-shirts if you would like to create hands-on fractions of your own.